 Landia Digester Mixing System Increases Major Wastewater Treatment Center’s Biogas by 20%

-At the multi-award-winning Downers Grove Wastewater Treatment Center in Illinois, the Landia’s GasMix digester mixing system has increased biogas production by approximately 20 percent.
+At the multi-award-winning Downers Grove Wastewater Treatment Center in Illinois, Landia’s GasMix digester mixing system has increased biogas production by approximately 20%.

-The enhanced mixing of the digester by the externally-mounted Landia system has also increased the destruction of volatile solids from approximately 55 to 65 per cent VS destruction.
+The enhanced mixing of the digester by the externally-mounted Landia system has also increased the destruction of volatile solids from approximately 55 to 65% VS destruction.

 Downers Grove’s General Manager, Nicholas Menninga, commented: